sungnga/practice/reactjs/README.md

 }, [count])
 ```
 - What we've done using useEffect is we've allowed us to synchronize our props and our state with whatever we want to
-- In this case, we are using it to sychronize the count state with the document title
+- In this case, we are using it to synchronize the count state with the document title

 **3 ways to use useEffect:**
 1. If we don't pass in a dependency array as 2nd arg to useEffect, the function (1st arg) runs if anything changes at all